 The Law & Economics Center was founded in 1974 at the University of Miami School of Law by Henry G. Manne.
-At its inception, the LEC was focused on the academic world offering regular conferences for scholars, both in law and in economics and publishing a newsletter reporting all academic developments in the law and economics field.
-In 1976, it began offering programs for federal judges.
+From its inception, the LEC was dedicated to offering the academic world regular conferences for scholars, both in law and in economics.
+It also published a newsletter reporting on academic developments in these fields.
+In 1976, the LEC began offering what would become its flagship programs for federal judges.

-The LEC does not charge for its programs and, thus, must rely on the generous support of many individuals, foundations, and corporations to achieve its success.
-It operates upon the belief that if policymakers understand economics, they will be more likely to make sound decisions that support the rule of law and the free enterprise system, thus advancing innovation, job creation and economic growth.
-The mission of the LEC is to be a national center for research and education that focuses on the timely and relevant economic analysis of legal and public policy issues confronting our nation.
+Today, the LEC is home to six cutting-edge research and education programs, each dedicated to introducing sound economic analysis into the public policy debates and legal discussions encountered by public servants, professors, and legal professionals alike.
+The LEC does not charge for its programs and, thus, must rely on the generous support of individuals, foundations, and corporations to achieve its success.
+It continues to operate under the belief that if policymakers understand economics, they will be more likely to make decisions that support the rule of law and the free enterprise system, thus advancing innovation, job creation, and economic growth.